PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 # Migrating from Census

-This document serves as an outline of how well Sanctuary.Census maintains parity with DBG Census.
+This document serves as an outline of how well Sanctuary.Census maintains parity with the official Census.
+It **does not** document any additional features that Sanctuary.Census provides over the official Census.

 ## Queries